magnusax/AutoML/README.md

 # Gazer-learn

+As in: "standing on the shoulders of giants, gazing at the stars"

-The project aims to develop a customized ML framework written for python versions>=3.4 on top of existing libraries.
-Currently, the project is still in its infancy, and only the bare minimum of functionality is present.
-No original features have thus been added.
+The project aims to develop a customized ML framework, leveraging the power of existing popular libraries.
+Currently tested for python versions>=3.4.

+The project is still in its infancy, and only the bare minimum of functionality is present.

-However, some (perhaps) original ideas drawing upon the my background from statistical cosmology to be implemented are:
+Some ideas are currently being implemented, e.g.
 * Markov Chain Monte Carlo scheme for optimization of (very-) large ensemble models for large data sets where training times are relatively long.
-* Model perturbation and greedy adaptation.
+* Model perturbation and greedy adaptation
-* Randomized ensembling.
+* Ensembling techniques

 Libraries which will be heavily relied upon are:

 ### Preprocessing
-* Scikit-learn (for e.g. outlier detection and standardizing)
+* Scikit-learn
 * Scipy
-* ...
-* More to follow

 ### Visualization
+* Matplotlib
 * Seaborn
-* Hypertools (convenient for visualizing e.g. low-dimensional representations of clusters)

 ### Learning and evaluation
 * Scikit-learn
-* Tensorflow/Theano wrapped with keras
+* (Tentative) Keras (Tensorflow/Theano)
-* Xgboost
+* (Tentative) Xgboost
-* ...
-* More to follow

-### Intepretation
-* LIME (perhaps, if deemed appropriate.
-In any case, it will probably be in the form of a wrapper module to ensure easy API-use)

 TODO: add direct links to each github project mentioned on this page, to ensure that credit and recognition goes to developers

 ## Comments
-Wrapper modules will be added with time.
-Albeit most machine learning tasks fit on a single laptop, I will consider writing some modules in Spark (perhaps best suited for ETL jobs) or DASK/BLAZE.

-Project maintainer can be reached at: johanmagnusaxelsson [at] gmail [dot] com
+As this project is in its initial development phase, the code has not been tested properly yet.
+It thus follows that it has not yet been uploaded to the PyPi repository yet.
+Project developer's contact info is available in the setup.py file.